uwcse440/web-cse440-au14/_assignments/assignment4/index.md

 #### Website (2 pts)

-Your website will be graded on its visual design and the completeness of its content
+Your website will be graded on its visual design and the completeness of its content.